thokuest/rdmueller.github.io/_posts/2017-10-30-plantUML-revisited.md

 Sometimes I had to reverse the arrow direction `<--` to keep the meaning "down" but draw the arrow the other direction (I normally switch the two elements and do not reverse the arrow).

 ### but the layout can be a beast...
+Have you noticed that the plantUML consists of two images?
+That is because even with hidden lines, I didn't manage to put those diagrams underneath each other.
+PlantUML always rendered them side by side.

+## Conclusion
+While I managed to redraw the given diagram with plantUML, I wouldn't want to design such a diagram from scratch with plantUML, since it doesn't give you enough degrees of freedom.

+While this is true for component-, class- and deployment-diagrams of a certain complexity, I really enjoy using plantUML for sequence diagrams.
+For sequence diagrams, it is a blessing that plantUML takes care of the layout, no matter how I change the diagram!

+PS: here is a copy of the plantUML source: https://github.com/rdmueller/rdmueller.github.io/blob/master/images/ActionFPS.puml